-Mr McVeigh confirmed that members of the dental team are able to describe the actions they would take, in the event of a medical emergency, and are familiar with the location of medical emergency medicines and equipment.
+Members of the dental team were able to describe the actions they would take, in the event of a medical emergency, and were familiar with the location of medical emergency medicines and equipment.

-Sufficient emergency medicines and equipment were in place and the dental team is trained to manage a medical emergency as specified in the legislation, professional standards and guidelines.
+Sufficient emergency medicines and equipment were in place and the dental team is trained to manage a medical emergency as specified in the legislation, professional standards and quidelines.